oneops/oneops.github.io/user/account/security-groups.md

 ---
-layout: user-doc
+layout: wmt/docs
+side-navigation: user-navigation.html
 title: Security Groups
 id: security-groups
 ---

+# Security Groups

 A security group is a named collection of network access rules that is used to control the types of traffic that have access to your application.
 The associated rules in each security group control the traffic to platforms in the group.

 In the old clouds, the security groups were provided by default at the cloud level.
 This allowed inter-communication between any platforms, which was a security concern.
 As a result, the new clouds that run Juno do not have any default security groups defined.
 Application teams need to add the secgroup component available in OneOps to open the relevant ports required for their application.
 The default list of ports for each platform is added to the circuits and shows up when the sec group component is added to the design in OneOps.

-# Solutions
+## Solutions

 Three possible scenarios are described below.

-## Platform with Security Groups
+### Platform with Security Groups

 1. Review the ports that are added as part of this component and ensure that all the ports that are needed for your application are added.
 2. If it is necessary to add or edit the ports, follow the steps in [Add or Delete a Security Group to Open or Close an Additional Port](/user/design/add-or-delete-a-security-group-to-open-or-close-an-additional-port.html).